SamirAhmad5445/calculator-app-main/README.md

 Users should be able to:

-- See the size of the elements adjust based on their device's screen size
 - Perform mathmatical operations like addition, subtraction, multiplication, and division
 - Adjust the color theme based on their preference
+- The Theme that been selected is Saved in the local storage

 ### Screenshot